bergben/ng2-img-max/README.md

 ```

 #### `compress(files: File[], maxSizeInMB: number, ignoreAlpha: boolean = false, logExecutionTime: boolean = false): Observable<any>`
 Method to compress an image.
-This reduces the quality of an image down until it fits a certain fileSize which is given as "maxSizeInMB".
+This reduces the quality of an image down until it fits a certain fileSize which is given as `maxSizeInMB`.
-Set ignoreAlpha to true if you want to ignore the alpha channel for png images and compress them nonetheless (not recommended - the alpha channel will be lost and the resulting image might differ from the original image).
+Set `ignoreAlpha` to true if you want to ignore the alpha channel for png images and compress them nonetheless (not recommended - the alpha channel will be lost and the resulting image might differ from the original image).
 Returns an observable that for every file given, onNext receives either a File when everything went as planned or an error Object if something went wrong.

 #### `compressImage`